zzonyo/trust-docs-test/source/index.html.md

 # Introduction

-Welcome to Huobi Trust API!
+Welcome to New Huo Trust API!

-This document is the only official documentation for Huobi Trust API, and the capabilities and services provided by Huobi Trust API will be continuously updated here.
+This document is the only official documentation for New Huo Trust API, and the capabilities and services provided by New Huo Trust API will be continuously updated here.

 The API documentation mainly includes the following parts:

 Part 1: Overview

-- **Quick Start**: It gives a brief and comprehensive introduction to Huobi Trust API, applicable to beginners of Huobi Trust API.
+- **Quick Start**: It gives a brief and comprehensive introduction to New Huo Trust API, applicable to beginners of New Huo Trust API.
-- **FAQ**: It includes frequently asked questions in the course of using Huobi Trust API but irrelevant to specific APIs.
+- **FAQ**: It includes frequently asked questions in the course of using New Huo Trust API but irrelevant to specific APIs.
 - **Contact Us**: It guides you to contact us for solutions to various questions.

 Part 2:  A detailed introduction to each type of API endpoints, explained as follows: